We can help you do something good for the environment while you’re with us – and you don’t even need to do anything.

 Ageas deals with nearly 43,000 vehicles that have been damaged in crashes annually, requiring an estimated 400,000 plastic and metal parts to make them roadworthy again.

-After piloting a ‘green parts’ scheme back in 2019, last year Ageas replaced close to 7,000 car parts with green parts.
+After piloting a ‘green parts’ scheme back in 2019, Ageas replaced close to 7,000 car parts with green parts in 2020, and this number rose to nearly 9,000 in 2021.
 The insurer’s aim is to expand this number significantly, and also use green parts to settle third party claims, whenever it’s possible and suitable to do so.

 The green replacements used by Ageas are undamaged and perfectly safe to use.
 They’re quality controlled by a specialist supplier, given a 12-month guarantee and checked by the repairer before they are used.
 Ageas doesn’t use green replacements for structural panels, as this could affect the integrity of the vehicle, nor safety related items, such as air bags or brakes.